Suns vs. Raptors odds, line: 2022 NBA picks, Mar. 11 prediction from proven computer model

 The Phoenix Suns tackle the Toronto Raptors at 9 p.m.
 ET Friday on the Footprint Middle.
-Phoenix has received 4 of its final 5 video games and is 28-7 at residence, whereas Toronto is 35-30 general and 18-15 on the highway.
-Suns ahead Jae Crowder scored a team-high 19 factors within the first assembly between the 2 sides this season, which led to a 99-95 Suns victory.
+Phoenix has gained 4 of its final 5 video games and is 28-7 at dwelling, whereas Toronto is 35-30 total and 18-15 on the street.
+Suns ahead Jae Crowder scored a team-high 19 factors within the first assembly between the 2 sides this season, which resulted in a 99-95 Suns victory.

 Phoenix is favored by 5 factors within the newest Suns vs. Raptors odds from Caesars Sportsbook, and the over-under is ready at 222.5.
-Earlier than coming into any Raptors vs. Suns picks, you will need to see the NBA predictions from the model at SportsLine.
+Earlier than getting into any Raptors vs. Suns picks, you’ll wish to see the NBA predictions from the model at SportsLine.

-The SportsLine Projection Mannequin simulates each NBA recreation 10,000 occasions and has returned effectively over $10,000 in revenue for $100 gamers on its top-rated NBA picks over the previous three-plus seasons.
-The mannequin enters Week 20 of the 2021-22 NBA season on a shocking 74-47 roll on all top-rated NBA picks, returning nearly $2,100.
-Anybody following it has seen big returns.
+The SportsLine Projection Mannequin simulates each NBA recreation 10,000 instances and has returned effectively over $10,000 in revenue for $100 gamers on its top-rated NBA picks over the previous three-plus seasons.
+The mannequin enters Week 20 of the 2021-22 NBA season on a surprising 74-47 roll on all top-rated NBA picks, returning virtually $2,100.
+Anybody following it has seen large returns.

 Now, the mannequin has set its sights on Suns vs. Raptors.
 You’ll be able to head to SportsLine to see its picks.
 Listed below are a number of NBA betting lines for Raptors vs. Suns: